alap2607/assignment02-alaparthi/README.md

 ---

 Travel to Hyderabad from Maryville on Airbus
-1. Drive from Maryville to Kansas City International Airport.
+1. Drive from Maryville to Kansas City International Airport
-2. Board flight to Hyderabad.
+2. Board flight to Hyderabad
-    1. Kansas City to Atlanata.
+    1. Kansas City to Atlanata
-    2. Atlanta to Paris.
+    2. Atlanta to Paris
-    3. Paris to New Delhi.
+    3. Paris to New Delhi
-    4. New Delhi to Hyderabad.
+    4. New Delhi to Hyderabad
-3. Arrived at Hyderabad i.e. Rajiv Gandhi International Airport.
+3. Arrived at Hyderabad i.e. Rajiv Gandhi International Airport

 * Historical Places
     * Charminar